Introduction to the Code of Ethics

 "Internal auditors" refers to Institute members, recipients of or candidates for IIA professional certifications, and those who perform internal audit services within the Definition of Internal Auditing.

 Applicability and Enforcement of the Code of Ethics

 This Code of Ethics applies to both entities and individuals that perform internal audit services.

 For IIA members and recipients of or candidates for IIA professional certifications, breaches of the Code of Ethics will be evaluated and administered according to The IIA’s Bylaws, the Process for Disposition of Code of Ethics Violation, and the Process for Disposition of Certification Violation.
 The fact that particular conduct is not mentioned in the Rules of Conduct does not prevent it from being unacceptable or discreditable, and therefore, the member, certification holder, or candidate can be liable for disciplinary action.

-NEW!
 Find Implementation Guidance for the Code of Ethics.

 Code of Ethics — Principles